 Buying a Home

 Whether it is your first home or your second or third, the process can be a complex one.
 While the viewings and initial meetings are simple matters, making sure all the paperwork is handled correctly is not.
-Every state, including Florida, has specific requirements on the process.
-While Florida does not mandate a real estate lawyer be involved, it may well work to your advantage to do so, particularly if you decide to sell your home without the help of a real estate agent.
+Every state, including Chicago, has specific requirements on the process.
+While Chicago does not mandate a real estate lawyer be involved, it may well work to your advantage to do so, particularly if you decide to sell your home without the help of a real estate agent.

 The buying process can go horribly wrong if any errors or omissions occur.
 A seemingly sweet deal could actually cost you money if you do not utilize the right paperwork to address specific, pertinent issues.
 This is where hiring a real estate lawyer becomes an asset to your purchase power.